juliusmarkwei/SMS/README.md

 -   **Enrollment Management**: Enroll students in courses and manage their course enrollment.
 -   **Sorting Endpoints**: Various sorting algorithms applied to student and course data.
 -   **JWT Authentication**: Secure user authentication with token-based login.
+-   **Advanced Filtering**: Dynamic query filters, such as `cgpa=gte:2.8`, for refined searches.
+-   **Caching**: Dynamic key-based caching mechanism with a 1-minute expiration for optimized performance.
+-   **CORS Configuration**: Initially restricted to specific applications, now configured to accept requests from all origins.

 ---